Fritz Haber: Death

 Haber left Dahlem in August 1933, staying briefly in Paris, Spain, and Switzerland.
 He was in extremely poor health during these travels.
 Haber specifically suffered attacks from angina.
 Repeated angina attacks can cause lasting damage which likely contributed to his death the next year.

 In the meantime, some of the scientists who had been Haber's counterparts and competitors in England during World War I now helped him and others to leave Germany.
 Brigadier Harold Hartley, Sir William Jackson Pope and Frederick G. Donnan arranged for Haber to be officially invited to Cambridge, England.
 There, with his assistant Joseph Joshua Weiss, Haber lived and worked for a few months.
 Scientists such as Ernest Rutherford were less forgiving of Haber's involvement in poison gas warfare: Rutherford pointedly refused to shake hands with him.

 In 1933, during Haber's brief sojourn in England, Chaim Weizmann offered him the directorship at the Sieff Research Institute (now the Weizmann Institute) in Rehovot, in Mandatory Palestine.
 He accepted, and left for the Middle East in January 1934, travelling with his half-sister, Else Haber Freyhahn.
 His ill health overpowered him and on 29 January 1934, at the age of 65, he died of heart failure, mid-journey, in a Basel hotel.

 Following Haber's wishes, Haber and Clara's son Hermann arranged for Haber to be cremated and buried in Basel's Hörnli Cemetery on 29 September 1934, and for Clara's remains to be removed from Dahlem and re-interred with him on 27 January 1937 (see picture).
-Albert Einstein, his longtime friend, eulogied Haber in the following words; "Haber's life was the tragedy of the German Jew – the tragedy of the unrequited love".
+Albert Einstein, his longtime friend, eulogized Haber with the following words: "Haber's life was the tragedy of the German Jew – the tragedy of unrequited love".

 Estate and legacy

 Haber bequeathed his extensive private library to the Sieff Institute, where it was dedicated as the Fritz Haber Library on 29 January 1936.
 Hermann Haber helped to move the library and gave a speech at the dedication.
 It still exists as a private collection in the Weizmann Institute.

 In 1981, the Minerva foundation of the Max Planck Society and the Hebrew University of Jerusalem (HUJI) established the Fritz Haber Research Center for Molecular Dynamics, based at the Institute of Chemistry of the Hebrew University.
 Its purpose is the promotion of Israeli-German scientific collaboration in the field of Molecular Dynamics.
-The Center's library is also called Fritz Haber Library, but it is not immediately clear if there is any connection to the 1936 homonymous library of the Sieff (now Weizmann) Institute.
+The Center's library is also called Fritz Haber Library, but it is not immediately clear whether there is any connection to the 1936 homonymous library of the Sieff (now Weizmann) Institute.

 The institute most closely associated with his work, the former Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry at Dahlem (a suburb of Berlin), was renamed Fritz Haber Institute in 1953 and is part of the Max Planck Society.